mizraith/SNIPE_mizraith/README.md

   - response: `@SLT1:255`

 #### SLX1, SLX2, SLX3
 - **description:** Stack Light Num Pixels   Set how many pixels are on a stacklight.
-REQUIRES A REBOOT TO TAKE
+UPDATES on the fly, but you may want to reboot after a 10second delay (the time before it decides things are stable and it can write the setting to EEPROM).
 - **input argument:** ? or uint8_t number of pixels.
 - **input values:** 1:255      Will trim to min or max.
     - As hex string: '0xFF'  Leading 0x required.